Blaise Ingoglia

-Blaise Ingoglia (born November 4, 1970) is an American politician who currently serves as a member of the Florida Senate, representing the 11th district, since 2022.
-A member of the Republican Party, he previously served in the Florida House of Representatives from 2014 to 2022 in the 35th district, as well as chairman of the Republican Party of Florida from 2015 to 2019.
+Blaise Ingoglia (born November 4, 1970) is an American politician who has served as the fifth chief financial officer of Florida since July 2025.
+A member of the Republican Party, he previously served in the Florida Senate, representing the 11th district, from 2022 to 2025 and the Florida House of Representatives, representing the 35th district, from 2014 to 2022, as well as serving as chairman of the Republican Party of Florida from 2015 to 2019.

 In February 2023, Ingoglia introduced a bill that would eliminate the Florida Democratic Party.
+During his tenure in the state legislature, Ingoglia was a staunch friend of Governor Ron DeSantis.
+In July 2025, Governor DeSantis appointed Ingoglia as Florida's chief financial officer, following the resignation of Jimmy Patronis to run for Congress.

 History

-Ingoglia was born in Queens in New York City, and attended Queens College, studying economics and accounting, and Brooklyn College, studying biology, but he did not graduate.
+Ingoglia was born in Queens in New York City, and attended Queens College, and Brooklyn College, he did not graduate.
 In 1996, he moved to Spring Hill, Florida and started the companies America One Mortgage and Hartland Homes.
 He ran for office 2008, spending nearly fifty thousand dollars of his own money "to unseat the career, big-government, tax-and-spend county commissioners from office that refused to offer property tax relief," an effort that was ultimately successful.
 Ingoglia was elected as the Chairman of the Hernando County Republican Executive Committee in 2009, and then was elected the Vice-Chairman of the Republican Party of Florida in 2011.
 In 2016 Ingoglia stepped down as Chairman of the Hernando County Republican Party when he was elected State Committeeman for Hernando County.